Is the antique telephone a working telephone or just decorative?

 Telltale Signs of a Functional Antique Telephone

-- Condition of the dial or keypad mechanism
+- The condition of the dial or code

-- Presence of a manufacturer's label or model number
+- There is a manufacturer's label or model number on the item

 Characteristics of Decorative Antique-Style Phones